 3. Changkat Bukit Bintang

 Here offers a lot of things you can do from shopping to enjoying culinary flavors or enjoying art performances on street music.
 The location of Changkat Bukit Bintang night tour is located at 500200 Kuala Lumpur.

 4. Merdeka Square

 This will remind you to free the country from British rule.
 This field is the place where the Malaysian flag was appointed on August 31, 1957.
 You can take a leisurely stroll while enjoying the architecture of historic buildings.
-When you are in Sultan Samad Building, you will be spoiled with colourful lights with the beautiful glare.
+When you are in Sultan Samad Building, you will be spoiled with colorful lights with a beautiful glare.
 You can go to Merdeka Square by train from the Jemek Mosque station.

 Read also: Best Things to Do in Kuala Lumpur at Night

 Kuala Lumpur Souvenirs

 It would not be nice if you go to Malaysia not to get a unique and interesting gift.
 You can find it in traditional markets, shops on the street, and supermarkets